Mark Richardson (sprinter): Athletics career

-Richardson competed for Great Britain in the 1996 Summer Olympics held in Atlanta, United States in the 4 × 400 metre relay where he won the silver medal with his team mates Iwan Thomas, Jamie Baulch and Roger Black.
+Richardson competed for Great Britain in the 1996 Summer Olympics held in Atlanta, United States in the 4 × 400 metre relay where he won the silver medal with his teammates Iwan Thomas, Jamie Baulch and Roger Black.
 This team set a European record, 2:56.60, in the process.

 At the 1997 World Championships in Athens, Richardson ran the anchor leg for Great Britain in the 4 × 400 m relay, winning the silver medal.
 His unofficial split time was 43.5.
 On 7 January 2010 it was announced that Great Britain's 1997 World Championship 4 × 400 m relay team are to be awarded the gold medal; they were beaten by a U.S. team that included Antonio Pettigrew, who admitted in 2008 to using performance-enhancing drugs.

 He represented England and won double silver in the 400 metres and 4 × 400 metres relay, at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia.

 Richardson was a three-time British 400 metres champion after winning the British AAA Championships title in 1995, 2000 and 2001.